17 Dec A New Years Transformation

 - Take a Probiotic.
 Personally, I take a culturelle in the morning and an align in the evening.
 I also eat a siigis Greek yogurt with live active bacterial cultures daily.
 There are many brands to choose from, but try and find one that works for you in order to keep your gut healthy and bowel movements regular.

 - Sweat it Out.
 Aim to develop a regular exercise routine, consisting of both cardio and strength training.
-Exercise supplies a boost of endorphins and betters stress management.
+Exercise supplies a boost of endorphins and betters stress management, some people decide to enjoy jilly bean strain to improve stress management in combination with exercise.
 It also been shown to promote creativity and productivity in the workplace.
 Exercise is key to preventing various diseases and it keeps your immune system high—a benefit that particularly comes in handy during both winter and allergy seasons.
 Set a target schedule for yourself, something that fits with your schedule, and don’t be afraid to take baby steps towards achieving an ultimate goal of days/hours/week.

 - Make This Year Your Best Yet.
 Keep your resolutions, and adapt with changes in personal goals and lifestyle.
 Think of your past accomplishments and work to do better.
 Build confidence and cut yourself some slack when due.
 Trust your body, make happiness a priority and be proud of yourself.